DiederikvandenB/apollo-link-sentry/README.md

   - default: `true`
   - **Not yet implemented**

+## Compatibility with other Apollo Links
+`apollo-link-sentry` aims to be friendly with other `apollo-link` packages, in the sense that we would like for you to be able to attach as much data as you want.
+For example, if you would like to add the HTTP headers you set with `apollo-link-context`, you can do that by setting `includeContextKeys: ['headers']`.

+In case you find that there's a piece of data you're missing, feel free to open an issue.

 ## FAQ
 - **I don't see any events appearing in my Sentry stream**
   - Note that this package (currently) only adds breadcrumbs.
 This means that you are still responsible for reporting errors to Sentry.
 You can do this by calling `Sentry.captureException()`.
 See this example: